prowler-cloud/prowler/README.md

     cd prowler
     ```

-- Make sure you have properly configured your AWS-CLI with a valid Access Key and Region or declare AWS variables properly (or intance profile):
+- Since Prowler users AWS CLI under the hood, you can follow any authentication method as described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-precedence).
+Make sure you have properly configured your AWS-CLI with a valid Access Key and Region or declare AWS variables properly (or intance profile):

     ```sh
     aws configure